 A dense raingage network has operated in Cook County since the fall of 1989 to provide accurate precipitation measurements for use in simulating runoff for Lake Michigan diversion accounting.
-This report describes the network design, the operations and maintenance procedures, the data reduction and quality control methodology, and an analysis of precipitation for Water Year 2014 (October 2013-September 2014).
-The data analyses include: 1) monthly and Water Year 2014 amounts at all sites, 2) Water Year 2014 amounts in comparison to patterns from network Water Years 1990-2013, and 3) the 24-year network precipitation average for Water Years 1990-2014.
+This report describes the network design, the operations and maintenance procedures, the data reduction and quality control methodology, and an analysis of precipitation for WY 2016 (October 2015-September 2016).
+The data analyses include: 1) monthly and WY 2016 amounts at all sites, 2) WY 2016 amounts compared to patterns from network WYs 1990-2015, and 3) the 26-year network precipitation average for WYs 1990-2016.
 Also included are raingage site descriptions, instructions for raingage technicians, documentation of raingage maintenance, and documentation of high storm totals.